open-cogsci/osdoc/content/getting-opensesame/running-from-source.md

 - [pyflakes](https://pypi.python.org/pypi/pyflakes) is required for automatic validation of your Python scripts.
 - [Pyglet](http://www.pyglet.org/) is required by PsychoPy.
 - [PyOpenGL]() is required by PsychoPy and Expyriment.
-- [pySerial](http://pyserial.sourceforge.net/) is required for serial-port communications.
+- [pySerial](http://pyserial.sourceforge.net/) is required for serial-port communication.
 - [python-bidi](https://pypi.python.org/pypi/python-bidi) is required for bi-directional-text support.
 - [python-markdown](https://pypi.python.org/pypi/Markdown) is required for viewing in-program help files.